-Rice University alumnus Leo Elworth '19 recently won an award for the best postdoc poster at the 31st Annual Keck Research Conference, where over 60 postdoctoral fellows and Ph.D. candidates from 10 universities and 8 training programs pitched their work.
-The conference theme, Infectious Diseases: Emerging Threats and Emerging Technologies, was a perfect fit for Elworth’s computational research on tracking pathogens like SARS-CoV-2 in Houston’s wastewater.
+Rice University alumnus Leo Elworth (opens in a new tab) graduated with an award for a postdoctoral poster at the Annual Keck Research Conference, where doctoral candidates from multiple universities and training programs pitched their work.
+The conference theme, Infectious Diseases: Emerging Threats and Emerging Technologies, was a perfect fit for Elworth’s computational research on tracking pathogens like SARS-CoV-2 in municipal wastewater.

-His communication skills were well developed when he arrived at Rice because while working as a software engineer, Elworth had followed a colleague’s suggestion to try Toastmasters.
+His communication skills were well developed when he arrived at Rice because while working as a software engineer, Elworth had followed a colleague’s suggestion to try public speaking workshops.

-“Everything changed with Toastmasters,” he said.
+“Everything changed with public speaking training,” he said.
 “As my public speaking confidence grew, my status updates and contributions in team meetings improved.
 Even my personal relationships benefited from being able to clearly state my thoughts and feelings.”

 So Elworth was ready when it came time for one of his first graduate student presentations at Rice.
-He’d practiced with his slides, his Toastmasters training had prepared him to engage with the audience, and he was excited about his research.
+He’d practiced with his slides, his communication training had prepared him to engage with the audience, and he was excited about his research.
 Then his assigned pitch coach fell asleep in Elworth’s practice session.
-And snored.

 “I was shocked when I wrapped up and my coach woke up, and then proceeded to give me tips,” recalled Elworth.
 “But I had already realized that not everyone has valid feedback for every presenter.
 So I looked elsewhere.”

-Elworth would ultimately meet Tracy Volz, the Director for the ACTIVATE Engineering Communication program, while she was leading the campus-wide Program for Writing and Communication.
-Her feedback for Elworth included specific slide critiques as well as general speaker suggestions such as not looking at the floor at any point during his presentation.
+Elworth would ultimately meet Tracy Volz (opens in a new tab), the director for the ACTIVATE Engineering Communication program, while she was leading the campus-wide Program for Writing and Communication.
+Her feedback for Elworth included specific slide critiques as well as general speaker suggestions such as maintaining eye contact with the audience rather than looking at the floor.

-As he moved through his Ph.D. program, Elworth continued honing his communication skills by presenting fresh work in student seminars and conferences, mastering the quick pitch in poster sessions, sending papers off for publication, and even winning best in Computer Science in Rice's engineering research pitch competition.
+As he moved through his graduate program, Elworth continued honing his communication skills by presenting fresh work in student seminars and conferences, mastering the quick pitch in poster sessions, sending papers off for publication, and even winning a top spot in Rice's engineering research pitch competition.

-He was ultimately hand-picked by Volz to be part of an elite team that would revamp a seminar course in which attendance was required for all the graduate students in Elworth’s department.
+He was ultimately selected to be part of a team that would revamp a required seminar course for graduate students in his department.

 “Dr. Volz is amazing, awesome, and one of my favorite people,” said Elworth.
 “The department chair couldn’t have picked a better person to breathe life and meaning back into a course that had been neglected for too long.